-We've been seeing plenty of articles lately touting the benefits of ingestible collagen.
-Whether you like your collagen in a capsule or prefer a drinkable powder, the question is...does it actually do anything for your skin?
+We've been seeing plenty of articles promoting the benefits of ingestible collagen.
+Whether you like your collagen in a capsule or prefer a drinkable powder, the question is...does it do anything for your skin?

-Collagen is a protein, with approximately 60% of it's makeup being the amino acids Glycine, Proline, Hydroxyproline and Arginine.
+Collagen is a protein, with approximately 60% of its makeup being the amino acids Glycine, Proline, Hydroxyproline and Arginine.
 Collagen is found primarily in bone, skin and various tissues of animals, including human beings.
-When it comes to skin, collagen is an important factor in skin firmness, fullness and shape, and is necessary for keeping a youthful complexion.
-It's also an incomplete protein and a poor source of dietary protein.
-Think gelatin.
+When it comes to skin, collagen is an essential factor in skin firmness, fullness and shape and is necessary for keeping a youthful complexion.
+It's also an incomplete protein (lacking Tryptophan) and generally a low-quality source of dietary protein.

-Their are a few factors such as estrogen levels, diet, stress, and lifestyle that can influence our bodies ability to product collagen and maintain optimum levels to keep skin looking youthful.
-From a dietary standpoint, ensuring our bodies have the proper mix of amino acids, vitamin C and anti-oxidants is important in maintaining youthful levels of collagen.
+There are a few factors, such as estrogen levels, diet, stress, and lifestyle, that can influence our bodies ability to produce collagen and maintain optimum levels to keep skin looking youthful.
+From a dietary standpoint, ensuring our bodies have the proper mix of amino acids, vitamin C, and anti-oxidants is important in maintaining youthful collagen levels.

-- Proper balanced diet and healthy lifestyle are super important for collagen production
+- A proper balanced diet and a healthy lifestyle are super crucial for collagen production.

-While we won't say it isn't beneficial, there are better options.
-Collagen protein is primarily Glycine + Proline which are non-essential amino acids (meaning our bodies are able to produce these on their own) and an incomplete protein source.
+It may be beneficial for some individuals but, there are better options.
+Collagen protein is primarily Glycine + Proline which are non-essential amino acids (meaning our bodies can produce these on their own) and an incomplete protein source.

-Collagen lacks the essential amino acids which our bodies cannot produce, but are absolutely necessary in tissue repair and new collagen synthesis.
-These essential amino acids must be obtained through other food sources or additonal supplementation.
+Collagen is lacking (incomplete) when it comes to the essential amino acids our bodies cannot produce but are necessary for tissue repair and new collagen synthesis.
+These essential amino acids must be obtained through other food sources or additional supplementation.

-Once ingested a collagen supplement goes through the same digestive process as all other proteins, being broken into smaller chain amino acids and then "reassembled" by our bodies into complete amino acid chains and the building block of tissues and new collagen.
-To make the most of any protein source, it should be complete, containing all the necessary amino acids...this is where collagen on it's own comes up short.
+Once ingested, a collagen supplement goes through the same digestive process as all other proteins, broken into smaller chain amino acids and then "reassembled" by our bodies into complete amino acid chains and the building block of tissues and new collagen.
+To make the most of any protein source, it should be complete, containing all the necessary amino acids...this is where collagen on its own comes up short.

-- Higher quality protein sources will offer a greater benefit
+- Higher-quality protein sources will offer a more significant benefit

 - Collagen contains only 8 of 9 essential amino acids (it's an incomplete protein)